71st Street Corridor Revitalization Project

 Additional information about these and other economic development programs is available from PartnerTulsa and TEDC, the City’s economic development teams.

-Maps of Existing Zoning and Proposed, Simplified Zoning
+Maps of Previous and New, Simplified Zoning

 View Interactive Map